Goldberg win streak: Validity of the streak

 Goldberg's win–loss record at WCW events from 1997 to 1998 differed from that which was perpetuated by the company, with the official figure exaggerating the number of matches in which he won to 173.
-Nick Schwartz of Fox Sports wrote: "No one really knows what Goldberg's actual record was... but it's generally accepted that 173–0 is an inflated number".
-Some of Goldberg's industry peers have stated that the figure was exaggerated.
+Nick Schwartz of Fox Sports wrote: "No one really knows what Goldberg's actual record was... but it's generally accepted that 173–0 is an inflated number."
+Some of Goldberg's industry peers stated that the figure was exaggerated.
 His then-WCW colleague Chris Jericho stated: "One week he'd be 42–0 and seven days later he'd be 58–0.
 Did stepping on bugs count?"
-Manager Jimmy Hart, who also worked with Goldberg in WCW, regarded the level of embellishment as "kind of funny", while professional wrestler The Miz said: "The number would just go on and on and on, to where it was like, 'Wait a second.
+Jimmy Hart, a manager who also worked with Goldberg in WCW, regarded the level of embellishment as "kind of funny", while professional wrestler The Miz said: "The number would just go on and on and on, to where it was like, 'Wait a second.
 How did he get this many wins in such a short time'?"
-This exaggeration damaged the streak's credibility among the WCW audience: upon noticing that the figure had been falsified, fans began to withdraw homemade signs trumpeting Goldberg's record.
+This exaggeration damaged the streak's credibility among the WCW audience; upon noticing that the figure had been falsified, fans began to withdraw homemade signs trumpeting Goldberg's record.

-While officially cited as 173–0, a definitive breakdown of all available match results shows that Goldberg began his career at an untelevised 5–1, and that following his debut he had an actual win streak of 156 consecutive victories with two that ended in No Contest before his Starrcade loss to Kevin Nash.

 Legacy

 Although André the Giant was billed by the WWF as being undefeated for 15 years, the Goldberg Win Streak was the first lengthy televised win streak used to build a main eventer out of a new character.
 It is now part and parcel of the Hall of Fame legacy of the Goldberg character, and similar efforts were used to build the characters of Brock Lesnar in 2002, Umaga in 2006, Ryback in 2012, Bo Dallas in 2014 (albeit in a more comical manner), and Asuka in 2017.
 Conversely, Curt Hawkins used a losing streak as a gimmick, losing 269 matches in a row before finally winning at WrestleMania 35 by winning the Raw Tag Team Championship alongside Zack Ryder against The Revival.